| 064

 Note: The track shown on Explorer 330 is

-indistinct and can be difficult to follow.
+indistinct and very difficult to follow.
 Good map reading skills

 are required and a GPS device is highly recommended if visiting